lzrg4life/configs/README.md

 Follow the instructions at [code.visualstudio.com](https://code.visualstudio.com/)

+### Installing Neovim

+Install the Nightly from [the github releases page](https://github.com/neovim/neovim/releases)

+Nightly is needed for the vscode extension to work

 ## Powershell Profile

 Note: You cannot symlink to the file due to stupid Powershell permissions about running scripts from other computers